Anchorage, Alaska: Languages

+Ancestry

+In 1993, the Alaska Chinese Association (ACA, 阿拉斯加華僑聯誼會 (Ālāsījiā Huáqiáo Liányìhuì)) stated that there were about 500-600 people of Chinese ancestry in that city.
+They volunteered to assist survivors of China Eastern Airlines Flight 583 that year.

 Economy

 Anchorage's largest economic sectors include transportation, military, municipal, state and federal government, tourism, corporate headquarters (including regional headquarters for multinational corporations) and resource extraction.
 Large portions of the local economy depend on Anchorage's geographical location and surrounding natural resources.
 Anchorage's economy traditionally has seen steady growth, though not quite as rapid as many places in the lower 48 states.
 With the notable exception of a real estate-related crash in the mid-to-late 1980s, which saw the failure of numerous financial institutions, it does not experience as much pain during economic downturns.

 The Ted Stevens Anchorage International Airport (TSAIA) is the world's fourth busiest airport for cargo traffic, surpassed only by Memphis, Hong Kong, and Shanghai Pudong.
 This traffic is strongly linked to Anchorage's location along great circle routes between Asia and the lower 48.
 In addition, the airport has an abundant supply of jet fuel from in-state refineries in North Pole and Kenai.
 This jet fuel is transported to the Port of Anchorage, then by rail or pipeline to the airport.

 The Port of Anchorage receives 95 percent of all goods destined for Alaska.
 Ships from Totem Ocean Trailer Express and Horizon Lines arrive twice weekly from the Port of Tacoma in Washington.
 Along with handling these activities, the port is a storage facility for jet fuel from Alaskan refineries, which is used at both TSAIA and Joint Base Elmendorf-Richardson (JBER).

 The existing port was substantially built in the late 1950s and is reaching the end of its useful life.
 Beginning in 2017, the Port of Anchorage is undertaking an extensive 7-year Anchorage Port Modernization Project to upgrade its aging infrastructure, support larger deeper draft vessels, and future proof the port seismically and environmentally for another 75 years.

-The United States military used to have two large installations, Elmendorf Air Force Base and Fort Richardson, which originally stemmed from the branching off of the U.S. Air Force from the U.S. Army following World War II.
+The United States military has two large installations, Elmendorf Air Force Base and Fort Richardson, which originally stemmed from the branching off of the U.S. Air Force from the U.S. Army following World War II.
 In a cost-cutting effort initiated by the 2005 BRAC proceedings, the bases were combined.
 JBER was created, which also incorporated Kulis Air National Guard Base near TSAIA.
 The combination of these three bases employ approximately 8,500 civilian and military personnel.
 These individuals along with their families comprise approximately ten percent of the local population.
 During the Cold War, Elmendorf became an important base due to its proximity to the Soviet Union, particularly as a command center for numerous forward air stations established throughout the western reaches of Alaska (most of which have since closed).